MichaelMullet/100-days-of-code/log.md

 **Today's progress**: I practiced some Python to refresh my memory a bit and fixed an issue where my computer was not able to run Python from the terminal.

 **Thoughts**: I caught a cold over the weekend and so my energy is sapped.
 I took yesterday off and today I wanted to do something more relaxed than usual.

+### Day 11: June 8, Tuesday

+**Today's progress**: I started the structure for a product landing page and did some planning for future projects.

+**Thoughts**: Really busy today, didn't get to do as much as I wanted.